-How to Install WordPress with LAMP on Debian 12, 11 or 10
+How to Install WordPress with Apache on Debian

-Apache 2, a web server, represents the first essential component of the LAMP stack on Debian.
-Begin by installing Apache 2 with the following command:
+Apache serves as the first essential component of the LAMP stack.
+Therefore, to begin, install Apache with the following command:

-For those interested in a newer Apache version, refer to our detailed guide on upgrading Apache in Debian.
+The -y flag automatically confirms the installation prompt.
+However, for those interested in a newer Apache version from a third-party repository, refer to our guide on upgrading Apache on Debian.

 systemctl status apache2